- Kentucky state law mandates the teaching of sexuality education, though curricula are not required to be comprehensive.

 - All sex ed curricula must include instruction on abstinence as the desirable goal for school-age youth.

-- Sex ed curricula are not required to include instruction on sexual orientation, gender identity, or consent.
+- Sex ed curricula are not required to be medically accurate, or to include instruction on sexual orientation, gender identity, or consent.

 - Sex education is mentioned within the “Practical Living (Health and Physical Education)” section of the Kentucky Academic Standards, and states that students must learn about “how decision-making relates to responsible sexual behavior … and impacts the physical, mental, and social well-being of an individual.”